 Buckwheat has been cultivated for more than 8,000 years and is sometimes called an ancient grain.
 It was a common crop worldwide until nitrogen fertilizer was introduced in the 20th century, which increased the production of corn and wheat.
 As a result, these crops were planted in fields formerly used for buckwheat, and the production of buckwheat fell dramatically, although it still figures prominently in Eastern European cuisines.

 The name buckwheat causes some confusion; this gluten-free seed is unrelated to wheat, although it can be used in place of wheat grains such as bulgur, wheat berries, spelt, and freekeh, using the same cooking method.
 Although it does cost more, buckwheat is still a comparatively inexpensive source of high-quality protein.
 The triangular kernels are considered a "pseudocereal," the category name for seeds from non-grass plants commonly consumed in the same way as grains.
 Amaranth and quinoa are also pseudocereals.

-Buckwheat is gluten-free because it is not related to wheat.
+Because it has no relation to wheat, buckwheat is gluten-free.
 Gluten is a protein found in wheat and some other cereals, but it is not found in seeds of flowering plants.
-While it lacks gluten, there is the possibility of cross-contamination if a facility also processes wheat.
-As well, some people are allergic to buckwheat itself.
+While buckwheat lacks gluten, there can be cross-contamination if it's processed and packaged in a facility that also processes wheat.
+Some people are allergic to buckwheat as well.